About the Panel

 Full details of the scope of the Panel’s jurisdiction and of its responsibilities in shared jurisdiction cases are set out in section 3 of the Introduction to the Code.

 The Code is designed to ensure that shareholders are treated fairly and are not denied an opportunity to decide on the merits of a takeover and that shareholders of the same class are afforded equivalent treatment by an offeror.
 The Code also provides an orderly framework within which takeovers are conducted.
 In addition, it is designed to promote, in conjunction with other regulatory regimes, the integrity of the financial markets.
 The Code is not concerned with the financial or commercial advantages or disadvantages of a takeover.
 These are matters for the company and its shareholders.
-Wider questions of public interest, such as competition policy, are the responsibility of government and other bodies, such as the Competition Commission, the Office of Fair Trading and the European Commission.
+Wider questions of public interest, such as competition policy, are the responsibility of government and other bodies, such as the Competition and Markets Authority and the European Commission.

 The following resources are available in this section: